effectivecore/core/readme.md

 stringent rules such as "each string can contain the only one phrase in the form "key: value".

-It's comfortable for controlling changes in the code — any change of one key or value will be highlighted in "git diff" with just one line.
+It is comfortable for controlling changes in the code — any change of one key or value will be highlighted in "git diff" with just one line.
 Also, this format significantly speeds up parsing the files.